Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: Twin Delayed Deep Deterministic Actor-Q

 \subsection{TD3AQ Algorithm}

 To address the above mixed-integer action space, we propose a novel model-free algorithm, TD3AQ, which is based on the actor-critic framework.
 The forward propagation process of TD3AQ is shown in Fig.~\ref{fig:TD3AQ}.
-The actor network $\mu_\theta$ is used to generate the continuous actions $a^c$, then $a^c$ and state $s$ are fed into the Q-network to obtain the Q-value $Q_1, Q_2, \ldots, Q_k$ for each discrete action.
+The actor network $\mu_\theta$ is used to generate the continuous actions $a^c$, then $a^c$ and state $s$ are fed into the Q-network to obtain the Q-values $Q_1, Q_2, \ldots, Q_k$ for each discrete action.
 Finally, the discrete action with the highest Q-value is selected as $a^d$.
 The details of the TD3AQ algorithm are elaborated below.
-We first introduce the Deep Deterministic Actor-Q (DDAQ) algorithm \cite{zhang2020dynamic,ran2022optimizing}, which is a variant of DDPG that can handle the mixed-integer action space, and then we present the Twin Delayed Deep Deterministic Actor-Q (TD3AQ) algorithm, which combines the DDAQ algorithm with the Twin Delayed DDPG (TD3) algorithm~\cite{fujimoto2018addressing}.
+We first introduce the DDAQ algorithm \cite{zhang2020dynamic,ran2022optimizing}, which is a variant of DDPG that can handle the mixed-integer action space, and then we present the TD3AQ algorithm, which combines the DDAQ algorithm with the TD3 algorithm~\cite{fujimoto2018addressing}.